-There is no variable speed dial adjustment on this saw, it does have a variable speed trigger that controls the saw from 0 to 3,500 strokes per minute.
-[SPM] This is a blade stroke increase from the older saw that offered 2,700 SPM.
+There is a variable speed dial adjustment on the top handle, and a variable speed trigger that controls the saw from 0 to 3,200 strokes per minute.
+[SPM] This is a blade stroke increase from the older saw that offered 3,000 SPM.

 Accuracy and Blade Deflection

 To minimize blade deflection and improve accuracy, DEWALT lowered the position of the saw bearing, wheel-retainer, which helps stiffen the blade.
 Additionally, the groove in the bearing wheel is deeper, so the blade indexes better and stays in place.